6 Things you must know before visiting Bologna

-It happens to me every day: under a portico, wandering at night in Piazza Maggiore or riding fast through my secrets streets.
+It happens to me every day: under a portico, wandering at night in Piazza Maggiore, or riding fast through my secret streets.

-To live Bologna without a hitch, however, there are a few helpful things to keep in mind.
+To get the best from Bologna without a hitch, however, there are a few helpful things to keep in mind.

 1. Bologna is the perfect location to visit Northern Italy